Breech Baby: Turning Techniques, ECV & Delivery Options

 Is this information medically reviewed?

 Yes.
-All Wermom medical content is reviewed by board-certified pediatricians and OB-GYNs.
+All Wermom medical content is reviewed by practicing clinicians.
 We follow guidelines from the AAP, ACOG, WHO, and CDC.
 However, this information is educational and doesn't replace personal medical advice from your healthcare provider.

 When should I call my doctor?